 Here at Transpack our main interest is in the most common – polyethylene (polythene to most of us) – from which comes the plastic bag.

 This does not, however, alleviate the “problem” of polythene bags in landfill.
 Once you bury the polythene it will last for a long, long time.
 Whilst sunlight breaks it down, nothing else does.
 Because of this there is now a race towards “biodegradable” polythene.
 At the moment this is still in the development stage, though there are hopeful signs that breakthroughs are on the way.
+A key consideration here is the long term effect on the environment of these alternatives and not rushing headlong into creating another environmental or economic problem further down the road.
+For example the push to diesel powered engines has actually created more pollution not less.

 We are fully aware that the day to day operations at Transpack Ltd are likely to have an affect on the environment if they are not managed correctly, therefore we have an environmental policy to ensure that all activities are managed so that impacts on the environment are minimised so far as is reasonably practical.